john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 Table 1 before moving on to Table 2.
 In this example, Table 1 is *blocking* the second table, which can only be served *after* table 1 is served.

 <br>

+### With asynchronous architecture, taks are NOT blocked but scheduled to complete in the future.

 In a **asynchronous** (or **non-blocking**) restaurant, the waiter will:
 1.   ***Serve table 1***.